andrewbaxter/spaghettinuum/readme/comparison.md

 # Comparisons

-These are qualitative comparisons.
+These are intended to be comparisons over general design rather than specific features.
 If I have details wrong or there's an alternative please let me know.

-## Namecoin, Handshake, etc.
+## Namecoin, ENS, Handshake, etc.

 Namecoin and similar share the issue of competition over a scarce resource with DNS.
 The main differentiator vs DNS is that a blockchain is the arbitor, not an organization.